LDAP (Active Directory)

 Response

-Upon successful password reset, the action returns confirmation of password reset.
+Upon successful password reset, the action returns:

 Input Parameters